rmoff/rmoff-blog/content/post/dataeng_lakefs.md

 If you want to run it yourself you can [download the notebook](/images/2022/09/lakefs.ipynb) and run it on the [Everything Bagel](https://github.com/treeverse/lakeFS/tree/master/deployments/compose) Docker Compose environment from LakeFS.

+## tl;dr

+With LakeFS you can branch and merge your data just as you would with your code.
+You can work on a copy of your main dataset to test new code without worrying about overwriting it.
+You can test destructive changes without committing them until you're sure they work.

+See more thoughts on it [here](/2022/09/14/data-engineering-in-2022-storage-and-access/#_git_for_data_with_lakefs).

 ## Overview